Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Dear [Hiring Manager’s Name]

-I am writing this letter to announce my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As a highly skilled and experienced professional in [Your field] I think I’d be a great fit for this role.
+I am writing to express my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As an extremely skilled and knowledgeable [Your field], I believe I would make the ideal choice to be considered for this job.

-Thank you for taking the time to consider my application.
-I am looking forward hearing from you.
+Thank you for taking a look at my application.
+I look forward to having a conversation with you.

 Sincerely,